 Are you planning to bring your students to the CMA and need some guidance on where to start?
 Check out the following Curricular Connection themes to help plan your visit:

 - Museums and Monuments: Explore artworks in and around the museum and consider the museum’s role in public histories.

 - Art and Social Justice: Explore how artists have addressed social injustice through their work.

 - Narratives in Art: Students use their imagination to uncover the narrative, symbols, or meaning of artworks and interpret the artist’s intent, beyond first glance.

-- Highlights: Explore the museum’s galleries through this introductory tour encompassing artwork across various styles and cultures.
+- Highlights: Explore the museum’s galleries through this introductory tour encompassing artworks across various styles and cultures.

 For each of the four CMA-curated themes, you will find the following:

-- Links to 5 corresponding objects from the CMA’s collection that correspond to the theme and that have associated museum-produced audio/video.
-Some selected objects will be on view and some may not.
+- Links to five objects from the CMA’s collection that correspond to the theme and that have associated museum-produced audio/video.
+Some selected objects will be on view and some may not be.
 One advantage of virtual programming is we can explore more artworks!
 You are free to select additional images as you see fit.

 Learn more about how to schedule self-guided group tours.